versluis/animmorph/README.md

-# animMorph Script for DAZ Studio
+# animMorph for DAZ Studio

+This script creates keyframe animations from an OBJ Morph Sequence in DAZ Studio.
+It reads the OBJ sequence, then creates one morph per frame using Morph Loader, enabling each moprh at the necessary frame.
+We've used this script successfully to importing cloth drape animations from Marvelous Designer.

-This script helps to import animations from Marvelous Designer into DAZ Studio.
-I've explained the whole process in these articles:
+I've explained the process in these articles:

 - [Exporting Animations from DAZ Studio for use in Marvelous Designer](https://www.versluis.com/2015/03/how-to-export-animations-from-daz-studio-for-use-in-marvelous-designer/)
 - [Importing Marvelous Designer animations into DAZ Studio](https://www.versluis.com/2015/03/how-to-export-garment-animations-from-marvelous-designer-for-use-in-daz-studio/)